AI Spending Security

 - File-Based Configuration - The config lives in your home directory, not in environment variables that could be exposed

-- First Payment Protection - First payment of every session requires explicit approval
+- First Payment Protection (opt-in) - When

 Customizing Your Limits